Call Us: +1.6509695488

 To keep in shape he does yoga at Yoga Belly and international latin ballroom at Starlite Dance studio in San Jose.
 He and his husband have a daughter, Matilda Khuu-Fiorino.
 Before her birth, they took a babymoon to Paris, Amsterdam, Bilbao, Santiago de Compostela, Cognac, Lisbon, Seville, Ibiza, and Barcelona.
 On their second babymoon, Dr Khuu and his husband traveled to Japan, Singapore, Thailand, Vietnam, Hong Kong and Macao.
 In Japan, they came up with their son's name, Nikko Khuu-Fiorino, who was born in late 2015.

 Dr. Khuu recently traveled to the Caribbeans visiting Belize, Coatan, Grand Cayman, and Cozumel.
 His next trip will be to Iceland and Italy.
 He also got second place with his dance partner in their international latin division at the 2015 International Grand Ball and he and his dance partner were finalists at the 2016 IGB competition.
-Currently he is training for the 2018 Gay Games in Paris, in same-sex Latin Ballroom competitive division.
+Currently he is training for the 2018 Gay Games in Paris, in same-sex Latin Ballroom competitive division, representing team USA.